Leshy: Shepherds

-Disapperances
+Disappearances

-Leshy are known for causing people to get lost in the forest, which is why they earned the moniker “guiders off-course.”
-Those who find themselves lost in the woods are often believed to have fallen under a leshy's spell, enveloped by an invisible force that transports them to an unknown realm.
-Individuals who unknowingly follow leshy tracks are bound to wander aimlessly, their paths blocked with fallen trees and rivers, making escape even more challenging.
+Leshy are known for causing people to get lost in the forest, which is why they earned the moniker "guiders off-course".
+Those who find themselves lost in the woods are often believed to have fallen under a Leshy's spell, enveloped by an invisible force that transports them to an unknown realm.
+Individuals who unknowingly follow Leshy tracks are bound to wander aimlessly, their paths blocked with fallen trees and rivers, making escape even more challenging.
 Leshy can hide the lost person from prying eyes: people can hear that they are nearby but cannot find them.
 Leshy can bind the person to the tree in which they live, compelling the traveler to constantly return to it, and manipulate natural signs and landmarks that serve as guides on the path.
 Leshy can lure a hunter deep into the thicket by pretending to be an elusive or exotic animal.
 He can also mimic the voice of a friend, a crying child, or a dying person.
 By taking on the appearance of a familiar or unfamiliar companion, Leshy distracts his victim with conversations or promises of abundant mushroom or berry patches, only to lead them into an impassable place before disappearing.
 The lost person finds themselves in an unfamiliar place, maybe a different world.
 When the enchantment dissipates, the individual may discover that they were very close to their usual surroundings the whole time.
-Leshy can manifest as a familiar person and teasingly remain out of reach, suddenly vanishing, often at the boundary with the civilized world - for example, when crossing a bridge or fence - usually accompanied by laughter.
+Leshy can manifest as a familiar person and teasingly remain out of reach, suddenly vanishing, often at the boundary with the civilized world – for example, when crossing a bridge or fence – usually accompanied by laughter.

 According to folklore, there are multiple ways to protect oneself from Leshy, whether he is perceived as a malevolent force, one of many forest spirits, or an ancient deity.
 These methods include reciting prayers, making the sign of the cross, calling upon the name of God, using profanity, or attempting to make Leshy laugh.
 To end an encounter with Leshy, one must repeat the original words spoken, completing a verbal circle.
 Other protective measures against Leshy include using salt, fire, a circle made with a sacred object, a linden stick, a coppice, or a mountain ash as talismans.
 It is also believed that Leshy is afraid of dogs, tricolored cats, and firearms loaded with copper bullets.